HarivardhanD/Cyber-Security/Burp-Suite.md

 - Copy paste the hash value in the crackstation and hence u can get the passwords if its in wordlist.

+# INJECTION ATTACK

+- Injection happens when an application accidentally treats user input as instructions rather than plain data.
+It’s often caused by joining user text into queries or command lines, missing the separation between data and code

+- There are multiple type of injection such as :
+    - SQL Injection : user input lands inside a database query and can change the query’s logic

+    - Command Injections : User queries land inside the operating system commands(shell)

+    - Cross-Site Scripting (XSS) : user input that reaches other users’ browsers unescaped becomes executable script.

+- DEFENCE for this is making sure user inputs are not interpreted as commands:

+    - Using an allow list: when input is sent to the server, this input is compared to a list of safe inputs or characters.
+If the input is marked as safe, then it is processed.
+Otherwise, it is rejected, and the application throws an error.

+    - Stripping input: If the input contains dangerous characters, these are removed before processing.

+## Command Injection

+- Command Injection occurs when server-side code (like PHP) in a web application makes a call to a function that interacts with the server's console directly.

+- Once the attacker gets access to the command line in the servers side, then he can do literally anything.

+- So to test for command injection , do the followiing :
+    -  First mark all the places where u can input values
+    - Then execute simple unix/windows command.
+    - Most of the servers run as linux, so start with linux command
+    - LINUX -> `; echo INJ123;`, `; sleep 5;`, `; whoami;`, `; id;`, `; uname -a;`
+    - WINDOWS -> `& echo INJ123 &`, `& whoami &`.
+    - When u execute these command in the user input field and get any response in return , then its a command injection .

+1) What strange text file is in the website's root directory?
+- Here what i did was , first i wne to the url and tested all the command such as `robots.txt` `sitemap.xml`, `humans.txt` , `security.txt` , `README(.txt/.md/.html)`

+- I did not find any result, them i went on and tried the gobuster, to find all of the direcotories and command is as follows:
+    - ` gobuster dir -u http://domainname.com -w /usr/share/wordlists/dirb/common.txt -x php,txt,html,zip,env -t 40 -o gobuster_results.txt `

+    - Where :
+        - `-u` = URL of the target domain.
+        - ` -w ` = WORDLISTS
+        - `-x` = means add .php,.txt etc while searching dir
+        - ` -t ` = number of threads to use, 40 is quiet good.
+        - ` -o ` = Save ti in gobuster_results.txt

+- Even this did not give me the required OUTPUT .
+- Then ,what i did is went to the user input field and wrote ` ; ls ; `, booyah i got my first solutiion.

+2) What user is this app running as?

+- In the user input field , i wrote ` ; whoami ; `, and yup got the answrr

+3) What is the user's shell set as?

+- Users input field , ` cat /etc/passwd ` yeah thats all and i got the answer.
+- I chose the ` sbin/nologin` - > It usually means that account is a service/system account, not a real human user.

+- Later i tried on various command such as :
+    - ` ;uname -a;`
+    - `; ifconfig ; `

+- Why use `;` before and after command? --> Before because if any command is being executed before out command , we want to seperate out command from that command
+After because , its a normal syntax to close command with ; .